 - after having major surgery or if there are unpleasant side-effects to your treatment

-- if the illness comes back, after you seemed to be feeling better, for example, a recurrence of cancer or a second heart attack
+- if the illness comes back, after you seemed to be feeling better.
+E.g. cancer returning or having a second heart attack

 - if your illness stops responding to treatment.

 A certain amount of anxiety and low mood is understandable when you have a physical illness.
 However, you should get help if you:

 - have struggled with your mental health before, or have been diagnosed with a mental illness, and think that you are becoming unwell again

 - don't seem to be getting better with time

 - notice your feelings affecting your relationships, work, interests or daily life

 - feel that life is not worth living, or that other people would be better off without you.